ditatompel/insights/content/blog/public-api-monero-remote-node-list/index.md

 Optional query string parameters:

-- `host`: Filter nodes based on hostname or IP address.
+- `host`: Filter nodes based on hostname or IP addresses.
 - `protocol`: Possible values:
   - `any` or _empty string_ or _not set_: Return nodes using any protocol.
   - `http`: Return node using http RPC (excluding Tor network).